Caerleon Roman Fortress and Baths: Archaeologists

-The two 1920s digs confirmed what was until then considered to be a conjectural line for the fortress walls and established a construction sequence of a 75AD ditch with clay rampart, which was faced with stone 25 years later and had a continued occupation until the end of the third century.
+The two 1920s digs confirmed what was until then considered to be a conjectural line for the fortress walls and established a construction sequence of a 75 AD ditch with clay rampart, which was faced with stone 25 years later and had a continued occupation until the end of the third century.
 The Western Barracks buildings had been exposed and showed that the original timber barracks were replaced by stone, around 115 AD.

 In 1930 the Caerleon Antiquarian Association agreed to lend, and subsequently hand over, their museum to the National Museum of Wales, having devoted 80 years to keeping the troublesome roof repaired.
 In 1987 the museum building was almost entirely demolished, retaining just the classical portico.
 In its place, and built of glass, steel and concrete, is the new and significantly expanded National Roman Legion Museum.
 In 2018 the building had to close for 13 months while essential roof repairs were carried out.